mallik3006/ds-spark-aws-emr/README.md

 ### Data

-The full dataset is 12 GB and has are over 26 million rows of log data gathered from 22,277 unique customers.
+The full dataset has over 26 million rows of log data from 22,277 unique customers.
 The features are made up of numeric and categorical values which describe an event.
-Data was retrieved from AWS S3 bucket.
+Data is retrieved from AWS S3 bucket.

 ### Libraries